VertFoundationModels/website/index.md

 * Curate panel discussions and poster sessions based on accepted papers

 **Get Involved**
 If you’re passionate about advancing domain-tailored AI and shaping the future of vertical foundation models, we welcome you to serve on one or both committees.
-Please send a brief statement of interest and relevant experience to **info@verticalFoundation.org** by **July 15, 2025**.
+Please send a brief statement of interest and relevant experience to **evan@deeptempo.ai** by **July 15, 2025**.

 **Conclusion**
 By establishing a dedicated gathering for vertical foundation models, the Vertical Foundation Model Summit 2025 aims to catalyze cross-sector collaboration, accelerate innovation, and promote responsible deployment of highly specialized AI systems that drive real-world impact.
 We look forward to your contributions in making this event a landmark for the next generation of domain-centric AI.